Blog

 The fundamental question in the face of overwork and personnel shortages is at what point of frustration does the pathology practice abandon the old way of doing things and invest in technology and automation that a modern lab information system can readily provide to ensure a successful surgical practice?

-Industry experts believe that support for artificial intelligence (AI) and digital pathology will be required to manage caseloads.
+Industry experts believe that support for artificial intelligence (AI) and digital pathology will be necessary to manage caseloads.
 They think we will soon see one pathologist routinely being as productive as two pathologists are at present.

 With the adoption of this new technology, we may soon see a digital pathology workflow where a single pathologist will scan and release 60-to-70 percent of his or her cases based solely on the results of digital images scanned by image analysis software.

-Another 20-to-30 percent of the cases will be more challenging with the software providing a diagnosis that the doctor may or may not agree with.
+Another 20-to-30 percent of the cases will be more challenging, with the software providing a diagnosis that the doctor may or may not agree with.

 Is Your LIS Laboratory Information System Ready for What’s Coming Next?

-It’s clear that rigid and legacy LIS systems are going the way of the dinosaur and are being phased out by unified LIS software solutions that are both comprehensive (full of features with new enhancements developed daily) and flexible (include thousands of configurable entities that give clinical labs and pathology groups the ability to quickly introduce new tests, results, reports, and new fields).
+It’s clear that rigid and legacy LIS systems are going the way of the dinosaur and are being phased out by unified medical LIS software solutions that are both comprehensive (full of features with new enhancements developed daily) and flexible (include thousands of configurable entities that give clinical labs and pathology groups the ability to quickly introduce new tests, results, reports, and new fields).

 Learn More: LigoLab Informatics Platform: Uniquely Designed to Deliver Maximum Value